AminaHanan246/bulk_rna_seq_prj/README.md

 ```
 Volcano plot - gene regulation
 -------------------------------
-The gene regulation across condition is varied in LNCAP cell lines, based on which volcano plot is created.
-Genes were categorized as upregulated, downregulated, or not significant based on fold change and adjusted p-value.
+The volcano plot shows the gene regulation under hypoxia condition in LNCAP cell lines.
+Genes were categorized as significant with p-adj < 0.05, and upregulated or downregulated based on fold change.
 ```{r}
 #install.packages("ggplot2")
 library(ggplot2)